anowacki/LibMseed.jl/README.md

 `LibMseed.channel_code_parts` returns a named tuple with the component parts.
-If a trace ID doesn't seem to correspond to the network-station-location-channel format, then the whole ID string is returned in the `sta` field of the named tuple.
+If a trace ID doesn't seem to correspond to the network-station-location-channel format, then the whole ID string is returned in the `sta` field of the named tuple and all other fiels are set to `nothing`.

 ### Writing data
 To write a continuous set of evenly-spaced samples to disk in miniSEED